 This means that when it finally does rain, no one can remember how to drive in the wet conditions.
 Most Californian drivers aren’t used to the reduced visibility and the greasy, ultra-slippery roads, and accidents are far more common.
-Typically, few drivers bother to slow down, no one seems to realize that cornering is a lot harder, braking distances much longer, etc. The urban freeways are particularly bad for this — try to avoid them during and immediately after any rain.
+Typically, few drivers bother to slow down, no one seems to realize that cornering is a lot harder, braking distances much longer, etc. The urban freeways are particularly bad for this — try to avoid them during and immediately after any early-season rain.

 Remember: rain is the (rare) exception in California; correspondingly, wet-weather driving skills people take for granted in wetter climates like London or Sydney are also the exception.

-California may have a lot of hot deserts, but it also gets a surprising amount of snow, especially in the high country.
+California may have the hottest place on earth (Death Valley), but it also gets a surprising amount of snow, especially in the high country.
 Luckily, most snow falls on rural or semi-rural areas, so most drivers don’t have to deal with this on a daily basis for long periods of time (the major exception is the whole Truckee / Lake Tahoe / Reno / Carson City area in Northern California and Nevada).
 However, if you’re traversing the Sierra or high country for some reason (skiing at Tahoe or driving to Reno or Oregon, for example) you may encounter snow any time between early November and late May.

 Caltrans does a pretty good job of keeping important mountain roads open during and after snow falls and blizzards.
 Donner Pass on Interstate 80, for example, is snow-plowed as much as is needed to keep it open all year round.
 Other roads, however, are closed for the season (e.g. State Route 120 through Tioga Pass), and you will not be allowed on to them at all.
 Many trans-Sierra routes like State Route 120 or State Route 4 are closed between Thanksgiving (end of November) and Memorial Day (May), but there have been years when snow was still blocking major Sierra passes in July.